To claim for Clergy Cover during a vacancy please use the linked spreadsheet here.

 5. All ministers who are not in receipt of a stipend are eligible to receive a payment from the incumbent for taking an occasional office for which the DBF will receive a fee in accordance with the Parochial Fees Table.
 As set out here, the DBF will, through the PCC as its and the incumbent’s agent, make funding available for that purpose.

-c) the rate for a committal or burial service (of a body or cremated remains) taken on a different day to the day of the funeral (rather than the statutory definition of “separate occasion”) is £35.88 (in 2019 was £34.30)
+c) the rate for a committal or burial service (of a body or cremated remains) taken on a different day to the day of the funeral (rather than the statutory definition of “separate occasion”) is £40.91 (in 2021 this was £35.88)

-6. For those services during clergy vacancies for which the DBF will provide funding as set out here, the rate for a Sunday or main weekday festival service such as Ascension Day taken by clergy with PTO (but not NSMs/MSEs or Readers) “away from their home church” is £35.88 per service. (in 2019 was £34.30)
+6. For those services during clergy vacancies for which the DBF will provide funding as set out here, the rate for a Sunday or main weekday festival service such as Ascension Day taken by clergy with PTO (but not NSMs/MSEs or Readers) “away from their home church” is £40.91 per service.

 7. The level of these payments is reviewed by the DBF (by its Resources Executive Committee) every two years in line with RPI subject to “rounding” to readily workable figures.
-The next review is due with effect from 1 January 2023.
+The next review is currently expected to be from 1 January 2025 but could be earlier if General Synod were to amend the levels of fees nationally.

 Payments funded by the PCC